Becoming an Irish citizen through naturalisation

 Scorecard system

 ISD now uses a ‘scorecard’ system for assessing identification and residence history.
-This means that you can use a wider variety of documents, and can be sure that you have enough evidence to send with your application.
+This means that you can use a wider variety of documents, and be sure that you have enough evidence to send with your application.

 You must have 150 points in both identification and residency.
 The Citizenship Guidance Document explains how many points you get for different types of documents.